TonyProkop/tonyprokop.com/content/blog/new-post/index.md

 ---
-title: Designing tonyprokop.com
+title: A developer's journey designing a personal website
-date: "2019-08-19"
+date: "2019-08-29"
 ---

+*You're reading my first blog post!
+Thanks.
+Stay tuned for more in the coming months.*

 I've always wanted a personal website, but struggled when it came time to design it.
 I've always said I can tell when something looks bad, but don't know how to fix it.
-I have finally settled on something I'm happy with.
-It took a lot of iteration and research, and I'm more confident in my design abilities as a result.
+After a lot of iteration and research, I've settled on something I'm happy with and am more confident in my design skills as a result.
 Here's what I learned during the process.

 ## Purpose